Program Coordinator, EMS Education:

 Lisa McGuire, 816.604.4810

-Dear EMS Program applicants for Fall of 2020:
+Dear EMS Program applicants for Spring of 2021:

 There is a great deal of uncertainty right now in health care and the community.
 However, EMS is on the frontlines of patient care and will continue to be so, with every safety precaution available.
 As the government, local health care agencies and the MCC administration continue to wrestle with decisions regarding the best plans moving forward the EMS program will be making some adjustments to this year's application process.

-- Currently, interviews for applicants are being planned for the week of June 22.
-If the “stay at home” order is still in place, or if you have concern about meeting face to face, we will conduct interviews via Zoom.
+- Currently, interviews for applicants are being planned for the week of November 16.
+We will conduct interviews via Zoom.
 Be sure to include a valid email address in your application so we can send an invite.
 If you have not used Zoom, it is a free app that can be downloaded to your home computer or phone.
 If you do not have access to a device (computer or phone) that allows video conferencing please indicate that on your application.

-- Be aware there are models that show a resurgence of this virus that could cause “stay at home” orders again this fall.
-The faculty works hard to prevent significant disruption of learning, but since this is a “hands on” profession there is the possibility of course disruption and incompletes.
+- Be aware there are models that show a resurgence of this virus that could cause "stay at home" orders again in the spring.
+Consequently, our Chancellor has determined that all didactic classes will be conducted via Zoom, with small group labs on campus.
+The faculty works hard to prevent significant disruption of learning, but since this is a "hands on" profession there is the possibility of course disruption and incompletes.

 If you have additional questions about the application process please email the EMS Program Coordinator Lisa McGuire at email@example.com.